hulxhlx/the-tool-of-predicting-effective-SA-cataysts-for-RT-Na-S-batteries-based-on-LLAMA3/README.md

 pip install -r requirements.txt
 ```

+## Data and Resources

+The necessary datasets and generated files required to run the scripts are available for download via the following link:
+- **Download Link for Resources**: [Download resources.zip](https://pan.baidu.com/s/1gbn2l_PA1FMH4YHe7Xd31w)
+- **Extraction Code**: `lgb3`

+This package includes all the datasets and any additional files required for processing.
+Make sure to download and extract the contents into the project directory before running the scripts.
 ## Usage
 Each script in this repository serves a specific function as part of the workflow.
 Follow the steps below to use each script.